 Enjoy the above cheeses as a snack with whole-grain crackers or fresh fruit; grated and sprinkled over soups and salads or in a sandwich or omelette.

 Soft cheese also becomes safe to eat when it is fully cooked.
-So, products made with soft cheeses that are fully cooked, like pizza or baked cheese, are safe to eat when you are pregnant.
+So, products made with soft cheeses that are fully cooked, like pizza or baked cheese, are generally safe to eat when you are pregnant.

 Cooking food at risk of contamination with listeria kills off the bacteria and makes it safe to eat.
 To ensure all the bacteria have been killed in the cooking process, make sure that any cheese is cooked until it's steaming hot the entire way through.
+This applies to all foods, including meat and fish as well.

 Soft cheese that is warm and just melted could still contain listeria and harm your unborn baby.

 It is also important to wash all fruits and vegetables before eating them.
 And be careful too about kitchen hygiene.
+Change kitchen towels daily and have soap and paper towels for hand drying at your kitchen sink.

 For more information check: